Tokyo itinerary 2 days - what to do

 The little shop at the Tokyo Skytree is a good place to get souvenirs.
 I got postcard here but had to get the stamp at Family Mart (local convenience store chain).

-6. Day Two In Tokyo – Robot Restaurant
+Day 6: Robot Restaurant

 Have you heard of this wacky restaurant?
 Well, it’s definitely an experience to be had in Tokyo.
 Make sure to fit this into your 2 day itinerary, otherwise, you’d be missing out.